How To Manufacture Desire

 While it sounds very simple to create this kind of company as there are so many of these sites already active, it isn’t as straightforward.
 Manufacturing desire is a skill that takes time to develop.
 The successful companies are the ones that can create the right hook for their customers.

-Habit forming technology has some identifying characteristics that come up in everything from video games to advertising campaigns.
-These are the five steps create an effective hook.
+Habit-forming technology has some identifying characteristics that come up in everything from video games to advertising campaigns.
+These are the five steps to create an effective hook.
 Although the process can be applied to a varied selection of companies and products this guide is focused on consumer Internet companies.

 Once the trigger creates a desire, then the action needs to be directed.
 This can be based on two aspects of behavior: motivation and ability.
 The key to encouraging the customer to take the action is to make it as obvious and to make it require the least amount of effort possible.
 This is the ability aspect of the process.
 At the same time, the design of the product must continue the motivation aspect by being immediately attractive.